4 reasons why "right now" is always the right time to start investing

 But what about the risks?

-No course of action is without risk and the approach outlined above also has one over-riding risk for those who don’t invest all of their savings all at once from the get-go: the risk that the target investments continue to perform very well before the investor invests all savings.
+No course of action is without risk and the approach outlined above also has one over-riding risk for those who don’t invest all of their savings all at once from the get-go: the risk that what you want to invest in continues to perform very well before you're fully invested, which would then lead to a higher average price of your investments.

 Next steps